Shanghai dining guide

 In the north, there is Shandong or Dongbei cuisine, best known for its variety of seafood and cooking techniques like braising.
-Rice cultivation is minimal in these parts, so they get most of their carbs from staples like oats and wheat, which comes in the form of steamed buns or noodles.
+Rice cultivation was minimal in these parts over the traditional age, so they get most of their carbs from staples like oats and wheat, which comes in the form of steamed buns or noodles.
 Shanghai offers plenty of restaurants specializing in the cuisine of China's north.
 Try Dongbei Ren (东北人) or Four Seasons Dumpling King (四季饺子王) for a taste of Dongbei Cai 东北菜 (Northeast flavors).
 Speaking of the northern flavors, Peking foods is a must to get covered, as some of them are considered as the representatives of the traditional Chinese foods, such as Roast Duck 烤鸭, and Motton Hotpot 涮羊肉.
 For the prominent Peking roast duck dealers, look no further than Xindalu (新大陆) in Hyatt on the Bund.
 Famed Beijing roast duck restaurant Da Dong (大董) also has several branches in Shanghai, two of which have been awarded Michelin stars (iapm and Park Place).
 For budget options, recently opened chain diner Wan Su Cui 万酥脆 offers great convenience to taste quality roast duck at incredibly friendly prices, due to its business model is more based on delivery, making an order by phone App (eleme 饿了么, or Meituan 美团外卖) and getting it delivered straight to your appointed place, savor hunting can't be much easier!

 To the west, things start to get spicy with Sichuan cuisine.
 The Sichuanese have a penchant for chili peppers.
 They're an essential ingredient to the region's most renowned dishes like gongbao jiding 宫保鸡丁(a.k.a. kungpao chicken) or mapo tofu 麻婆豆腐.
 But that's hardly what makes the food of Sichuan unique.
 That honor goes to a lesser-known member of the citrus family that the Chinese call huajiao 花椒, or "flower pepper."
 Also known as "Sichuan peppercorn," this ingredient gives much of the region's cuisine a unique tongue-numbing quality that balances out the heat of the chilies.
 It's a taste sensation that the Chinese refer to as ma la 麻辣, or "numbing spice."
 The Sichuanese are also known for their pickled and preserved vegetables as well as their smoked meats and sausages.
 Editor's picks: Sichuan Citizen (龙门阵茶屋), Yuxin Chuan Cai (渝信川菜) and Benlai Jingpin Chuancai (本来精品川菜).